Pylons/pyramid/docs/narr/introduction.rst

 :mod:`pyramid` and Other Web Frameworks
 ------------------------------------------

-Until the end of 2010, :mod:`pyramid` was known as :mod:`repoze.bfg`;
-it was merged into the Pylons project at the end of 2010.
+Until the end of 2010, :mod:`pyramid` was known as :mod:`repoze.bfg`; it was merged into the Pylons project as :mod:`pyramid` in November of that year.

 :mod:`pyramid` was inspired by :term:`Zope`, :term:`Pylons` (version
 1.0) and :term:`Django`.
 As a result, :mod:`pyramid` borrows several